William Killigrew (Chamberlain of the Exchequer): Under Queen Elizabeth I

 In 1571 he was elected Member of Parliament for Grantham in Lincolnshire and in 1572 he was elected MP for Helston in Cornwall.
 He became feodary and escheator for the Duchy of Cornwall and Constable of Launceston Castle in 1576 by which year he was Groom of the Privy Chamber to Queen Elizabeth I. In 1578 he was farmer of the profits from seals in the Court of Queen's Bench and the Court of Common Pleas.
 He was commissioner for musters for Cornwall by 1582 and was a Justice of the Peace for Cornwall from 1583 to 1587.
 In 1584 he was elected MP for the Killigrew pocket borough of Penryn.
 He was receiver for Devon and Cornwall by 1588 and was commissioner for goods from Madre de Dios in 1592.
 In 1593 he was elected MP for Fowey in Cornwall.
-He was commissioner acting treasurer of the chamber in 1595 and commissioner for goods from Cadiz in 1596.
+He was commissioner acting treasurer of the chamber in 1595 and commissioner for goods from Cádiz in 1596.
 In 1597 he was elected MP for the prestigious county seat, Cornwall.